← Back to BlogParenting by Age

 The Short Answer

-The American Academy of Pediatrics recommends 1-2 hours of quality screen time per day for children aged 6-12.
+The Indian Academy of Pediatrics (IAP) and WHO recommend 1-2 hours of quality recreational screen time per day for children aged 6-12.
 But it's not just about the number — what they're doing matters more than how long they're doing it.

-A 2024 study from the National Institutes of Health found that children who exceed 2 hours of recreational screen time daily showed:
+Research consistently shows that children who exceed 2 hours of recreational screen time daily are more likely to experience:

 • Decreased attention spans